The Superdome is getting a makeover and that includes a new ‘do and likely a new name.

-The planned $450 million renovation was unveiled last week, giving a glimpse of the stadium’s future.
+The planned $450 million renovation was unveiled earlier this year, giving a glimpse of the stadium’s future.
 But according to a source who passed back and forth and back and forth by a closed-door meeting, he swears he heard the muffled discussion say the state is gearing up for a new sponsor to take over from Mercedes-Benz once its current deal expires.
 That preparation reportedly includes among other options putting in a new retractable roof, which has become popular among bloodsucking billionaire owners in the modern NFL.

 According to the source, the public will get to vote on which roof design they like best for the Dome, which is expected to have renovations completed when the new interstate ramp to the airport is done, so by like 2080.

 The source snuck some cellphone pictures of the new designs and sent them to Neutral Ground News.

 Sponsored by the highly popular Mandeville-based Fat Tuesday/New Orleans Original Daiquiris, this design features a translucent flat top with an “X” like opening and an airflow suction system at the center.
 It will also have the ability to close by activating the state-of-the-art masking extension.

 “Basically, a piece of tape,” the source said.
 “Everyone has heard of retractable roofs.
 That’s so 2017.
 Retapeable is the future.”

 The tape will be removed during good weather days for fan enjoyment.
 When inspection officials are near, the tape can quickly be reapplied to the top, making the Dome comply with all alcohol laws.

 This design, sponsored by Terminix, allows for a breeze to cool off the Superdome while also keeping out mosquitoes during the Saints’ Sunday and Monday night football games.